WebAssembly/tool-conventions/Linking.md

   names.
 - `0x80 / WASM_SYM_NO_STRIP` - The symbol is intended to be included in the
   linker output, regardless of whether it is used by the program.
+- `0x100 / WASM_SYM_TLS` - The symbol resides in thread local storage.
+- `0x200 / WASM_SYM_ABSOLUTE` - The symbol represents an absolute address.
+This
+  means it's offset is relative to the start of the wasm memory as opposed to being relative to a data segment.

 For `WASM_COMDAT_INFO` the following fields are present in the
 subsection: